abbaspour/auth0-auth-js/packages/auth-sdk/EXAMPLES.md

 The SDK provides a method to build the Link User URL, which can be used to redirect the user to to link a user account at Auth0.

 Typically, you will want to ensure that the `authorizationParams.redirect_uri` is set to the URL that the user will be redirected back to after linking the user.
 This URL should be registered in the Auth0 dashboard as a valid callback URL.
-This can either be done globally, when creating an instance of `AuthClient`, or when calling `buildLinkUserUrl`.
+This can either be done globally, when creating an instance of `AuthClient`:

 ```ts
 const authClient = new AuthClient({